seermedical/qa-code-test/README.md

 ]
 ```

-## Activity - Write a helper function called getUrl()
+## 2 - Write a helper function called getUrl()

 Create a new file called `helpers` in your preferred language.

-The function, getUrl, takes one parameter `environmentVariable` and returns a string which is the corresponding URL for the specified environment
+The function, `getUrl`, takes one parameter `environmentVariable` and returns a string which is the corresponding URL for the specified environment

 | Environment name | URL |
 |---|---|
 |production| https://my.website|
 |uat | https://my.uat.website|

-## Activity - Defining test scope
+## 3 - Defining test scope
 This is a snapshot of our public facing website.
 Create a new file called `test_scope.md` to get started.
 Make sure to document any assumptions you make about the image (e.g. its interactivity) in the process

-1. Based on what you can see in the image, define the complete test scope
+1. Based on what you can see in the image, define the test scope
 2. Identify which scenarios should be automated
-3. With code or pseudo code, write out the automated test
+3. With code or pseudo code, script one automated test

 ![Snapshot of Seer's public facing homepage](support_image/Seer_home_page.png)